Checkio-Game-Missions/checkio-empire-secret-message/info/story.md

 >-- Gilbert Keith Chesterton

-Ever tried to send a secret message to someone without using the crypted channel?
+Have you ever tried to send a secret message to someone without using the encrypted channel?
-You could use public communication to tell your secret.
+You could conceivably use the public communication channels to tell your secret.
-Even if someone finds your message, it’s easy to brush them off and that its paranoia and a bogus conspiracy theory.
+Even if someone finds your message, it’s easy to just brush them off and tell them it's paranoia or some bogus conspiracy.
-That's why we would try to use one of this method for squad communication.
+That's why we're goingt to try and use this method for squad communication.